anurag-jain/anurag-jain.github.io/_posts/2020-17-08-move-semantics.md

 Notice that in the class definition above we don't need to implement move functions.
 It's because all the data members types are automatically movable; `int` is fundamental type, `std::unique_ptr` and `std::string` have their move functions implemented and thus know how to transfer content efficiently.

 This may not be the case always.
-How about we use `int*` instead of `std::unique_ptr`?
+How about when we use `int*` instead of `std::unique_ptr`?
 With that, let's see how we can implement the move functions for our classes.

-### How to make a class movable ?
+### How to make a class movable?

 Consider a class that manually manages resources; e.g. memory, database connection or file, etc.